LeonhardTissen/quickUpload/README.md

 # quickUpload

-quickUpload is a simple Flask-based web application that allows users to upload, download, and delete files.
+quickUpload is a simple Flask-based web application that allows users to upload, download, share and delete files.
 It features a login system and each user has their own dedicated upload directory.

 ## Installation